munozdjp/HINNDY/README.md

 The scripts generates the results for:
   * Prediction of Learned Variable: a figure including the learned variable and the ground truth.
-  * Noise analysis: a figure with the performance of HINNDy under the influence of noise with 5 different parameters.
+  * Noise analysis: a figure with the performance of HINNDy under the influence of noise with 5 different variances.

 These are the following scripts that you can find on this GitHub: